Seo Sang-won

 Seo Sang-won (November 11, 1967) is a South Korean actor.
 He has appeared in supporting roles in various films and television dramas, but is better known for his work as a stage actor.
 His most known works in television series are Record of Youth (2020), Hometown Cha-Cha-Cha (2021) and Queen of Tears (2024).

 Education

 In 1986, Seo enrolled in the Department of Tourism Management at Catholic Kwandong University.
-While studying, he actively participated in the theater club called 'Gil Donga People.'
-Seo's passion for acting was ignited during his travels in Europe, where he witnessed street musicians living with pride and receiving positive treatment.
-This experience led him to reflect on his own values and view of art, hoping to live a fulfilling life.
-Initially seeking a corporate job for financial reason, he realized the insignificance of wasting time and decided to pursue a career as a theater actor in 1992.
+During his studies, he was an active member of the university theater club, "Gil Donga People."
+Seo's interest in a performing arts career developed during a period of travel in Europe, where he observed the professional pride and public reception of street performers.
+This experience led him to re-evaluate his career goals; although he initially sought corporate employment for financial stability, he chose to pursue theater professionally in 1992.